-A rare and glorious vintage Champagne: Veuve Clicquot La Grande Dame from the great vintage, 2008: Case of six bottles delivered
+Veuve Clicquot La Grande Dame from the ‘greatest vintage in living memory’, 2008: Case of six bottles delivered: vintage sold out

 Champagne connoisseurs are celebrating the release of what is being hailed the greatest Champagne vintage in living memory, the 2008: and having already snapped up the Dom Perignon 2008 now we are delighted to have a rare Champagne from the vintage—Veuve Clicquot’s prestige cuvée La Grande Dame.

 La Grande Dame is an exceptionally rare Champagne—2008 is just the third vintage since La Grande Dame 1998.
 Having waited nearly four years for a new vintage, the connoisseurs were particularly excited when the House finally announced its arrival.
 It is of course dedicated to one of the most influential women in Champagne’s history.
 Madame Clicquot, ‘The Great Lady’, was obsessed with improving the quality of her Champagne and as such, La Grande Dame is a marriage of the best wines.